[ Skip Main Nav ]

 Please enter a ZIP code to find locations near you.

 Health care isn’t only about the delivery of health services, there’s also a business management side.
 If you’re an EMT or another first responder and want to progress into business management to continue to deliver the best health services, the Bachelor of Science in Health Administration with a concentration in Emergency Management* degree program is a good place to start.
 The program will help you develop a foundational understanding of business specific to health care, while providing courses that focus on managing and planning emergency response operations.
-Discover how University of Phoenix prepares you to take the lead in emergency management.
+Speak with an Enrollment Representative to learn how our bachelor’s program prepares you to lead in emergency management.

 *Maryland residents completing this program will earn a Bachelor of Science in Health Administration with an emphasis in Emergency Management.

 The Bachelor of Science in Health Administration (BSHA) Program is designed to integrate a framework of general education courses with a health care curriculum that provides the graduate with the foundational knowledge needed to enter today’s challenging health industry.
 The BSHA curriculum focuses on the basic body of knowledge, understanding, and skills identified as relevant to an ever expanding and diverse health care arena.

 Coursework includes content in some of the following areas- management, finance, legal and ethical parameters, human resources, and information systems.
 Upon completion of the core curriculum healthcare students have the opportunity to select a concentration that is designed to expand their professional opportunities.